-"piece of cloth used to mend another material," late 14c., of obscure origin, perhaps a variant of pece, pieche, from Old North French pieche (see piece (n.)), or from an unrecorded Old English word (but Old English had claðflyhte "a patch").
+"piece of cloth used to mend another material," late 14c., pacche, of obscure origin, perhaps a variant of pece, pieche, from Old North French pieche (see piece (n.1)), or from an unrecorded Old English word (Old English had claðflyhte for "a patch").

-mid-15c., from patch (n.1).
-Electronics sense of "to connect temporarily" is attested from 1923.
+mid-15c., pacchen, "to put a patch on, mend by adding a patch," from patch (n.1).
+Electronics sense of "to connect temporarily" is attested from 1923 on the notion of tying together various pieces of apparatus to form a circuit.
 Related: Patched; patching.